datacommonsorg/docsite/custom_dc/manage_repo.md

    Verify that the last commit in the output matches that listed in https://github.com/datacommonsorg/website/releases/tag/customdc_stable.

-1. Update all the code:
+1. Create and update the necessary submodules:
    ```
    git submodule foreach git pull origin customdc_stable
    git submodule update --init --recursive